-where $ A \in \mathbb{R}^{n \times n} $ with $ \sigma(A) \cap i\mathbb{R} \neq \emptyset $ and $ \lip h $ is sufficient small.
-In this case, (a) if $ h(0) = 0 $, then the existence of the stable, center-stable or pseudo-stable manifold of $ 0 $ for $ H $ is a direct consequence of \autoref{thmA}, and (b) if $ h $ is a bounded function (but $ H $ might be no equilibrium), then the existence of the center-stable (or pseudo-stable) manifold for $ H $ can be deduced from \autoref{thmB} (or \autoref{thmA} for $ \varepsilon = 1 $ case); in the latter case, if there is no equilibrium, $ H $ might have no stable manifold.
-While, using \autoref{thmB}, one might obtain some non-resonant manifolds due to no spectral gap condition being needed (see also \cite{Cha02, dlLla97} in some sense for `higher order' case). \end{rmk}
+where $ A \in \mathbb{R}^{n \times n} $ with $ \sigma(A) \cap i\mathbb{R} \neq \emptyset $ and $ \lip h $ is sufficiently small.
+In this case, (a) if $ h(0) = 0 $, then the existence of a stable, center-stable or pseudo-stable manifold of $ 0 $ for $ H $ is a direct consequence of \autoref{thmA}, and (b) if $ h $ is a bounded function (but $ H $ may have no equilibrium), then the existence of a center-stable (or pseudo-stable) manifold for $ H $ can be derived from \autoref{thmB} (or \autoref{thmA} for $ \varepsilon = 1 $); in the latter case, if there is no equilibrium, then $ H $ may have no stable manifold.
+While, using \autoref{thmB}, one can obtain some non-resonant manifolds due to the fact that no spectral gap condition is needed (see also \cite{Cha02, dlLla97} for the `higher order' case). \end{rmk}